 Just take a small piece of charcoal from the leftovers and chew it.
 Thus, the charcoal will absorb the toxins and mitigate the symptoms after a few minutes.

-Uses as An Absorbent
+Uses As An Absorbent

 Wood charcoal is an excellent absorbent, especially after getting burnt.
 Because burnt charcoals develop the ability to absorb any chemicals, smells, or nutrients near them due to their porous state.
-It also works excellent as a neutralizer.
+It also works excellently as a neutralizer.

 Make Your Flowers Live Longer